SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/custlangs/selectlanguage.md

 ## Scenario 3

 1. Dutch is added as a new customer language in SuperOffice Service and linked to the domain .nl.
 2. Maria does not automatically get Dutch as customer language.
 This must be done manually for the contact.
-Only new contacts will be checked against new customer languages.
+Only new contacts are checked against new customer languages.